flame/blis/docs/Multithreading.md

 **Note**: Please be aware of what happens if you try to specify both the automatic and manual ways, as it could otherwise confuse new users.
 Here are the important points:
  * Regardless of which broad method is used, **if multithreading is specified via both the automatic and manual ways, the values set via the manual way will always take precedence.**
  * Specifying parallelism for even *one* loop counts as specifying the manual way (in which case the ways of parallelism for the remaining loops will be assumed to be 1).
 And in the case of the environment variable method, setting the ways of parallelism for a loop to 1 counts as specifying parallelism!
 If you want to switch from using the manual way to automatic way, you must not only set (`export`) the `BLIS_NUM_THREADS` variable, but you must also `unset` all of the `BLIS_*_NT` variables.
  * If you have specified multithreading via *both* the automatic and manual ways, BLIS will **not** complain if the values are inconsistent with one another.
-(For example, you may request 8 total threads be used while also specifing 4 ways of parallelism within each of two matrix multiplication loops, for a total of 16 ways.)
+(For example, you may request 8 total threads be used while also specifying 4 ways of parallelism within each of two matrix multiplication loops, for a total of 16 ways.)
 Furthermore, you will be able to query these inconsistent values via the runtime API both before and after multithreading executes.
  * If multithreading is disabled, you **may still** specify multithreading values via either the manual or automatic ways.
 However, BLIS will silently ignore **all** of these values.
-A BLIS library that is built with multithreading disabled at configure-time will always run sequentially (from the prespective of a single application thread).
+A BLIS library that is built with multithreading disabled at configure-time will always run sequentially (from the perspective of a single application thread).

 ## Globally via environment variables